 Have students imagine entering a Gothic Cathedral for the first time and write about how they would feel entering the space.
 Then, have them discuss what choices the Gothic architects made to create that feeling in the visitors.

 Gothic Architecture Lesson Downloads

-To download a PowerPoint and printable worksheet for this lesson, please join The Art Curator Resource Library!
+To download a PowerPoint and printable worksheet for this lesson, join The Curated Connections Library!

 This Lesson is in The Curated Connections Library!